Imai-lab/RDoC-based-Information-Extraction/README.md

 Appendix：
 Development and Evaluation of an RDoC-Based Information Extraction Method from Japanese Psychiatric Clinical Notes Using Large Language Models

-Ryusei Kagawa**1, Izuho Miyazaki**1, Ryo Kinoshita**1,
+Ryusei Kagawa*1, Izuho Miyazaki*1, Ryo Kinoshita*1,
-Kazuyoshi Takeda**2,Kazuyuki Nakagome**2, Takshi Imai**2
+Kazuyoshi Takeda*2,Kazuyuki Nakagome*2, Takshi Imai*2

-*1 Center for Disease Biology and Integrative Medicine, Graduate School of Medicine, The University of Tokyo
+1 Center for Disease Biology and Integrative Medicine, Graduate School of Medicine, The University of Tokyo

-*2National Center of Neurology and Psychiatry Hospital
+2 National Center of Neurology and Psychiatry Hospital

 This repository contains the appendix material for the above paper.